emenodon/nub-dwm/README.md

-This repository serves as a backup to prevent data loss from my local machine.
+This repository serves as a backup to prevent dotfiles data loss from my local machine.